How to Design a Beautiful Garden on a Budget: Tips and Strategies for Affordable Landscaping

 • Soil Quality: Test the soil to determine pH and nutrient levels.
 Incorporate organic matter to enrich it if necessary.

-Establishing boundaries, such as fences or garden beds, can define the space.
-This helps in creating a cohesive look while maximizing plant growth.
+Establishing boundaries, such as fences or garden beds, can define the space, creating a cohesive look while maximizing plant growth.
+If there are any old stamps, get them removed with the help of stump grinding services, to make room for more open and usable landscape.

 Choosing the Right Plants